 Baltimore County parts ways with first female police chief

-WJZ has learned that Baltimore police chief Melissa Hyatt is out as top cop.
+WJZ has learned that Baltimore County police chief Melissa Hyatt is out as top cop.

 View CBS News In